timotejroiko/fast-zlib/README.md

 let deflate = new Deflate();
 ```

-## API

-Each class instance is a wrapper around the original zlib class and looks like this:
+Each fast-zlib class is a wrapper around the original zlib class and looks like this:

-### new constructor(options?)
+### constructor(options?)

-Create a new instance of a fast-zlib wrapper class.
+Create a new instance of a fast-zlib class.

 * `options` - An optional object of zlib or brotli options as per node's zlib documentation.
-* `=> Instance` - Returns an instance of a fast-zlib class wrapper.

 ### .process(data, flag?)